Why is the Pakistani government cracking down on NGOs? | DW | 11.02.2021

 Political analyst Qamar Cheema says there is a lack of trust between state authorities and civil society groups.
 "The state fears that these organizations might create national disorder.
 It hopes to manage the situation," he told DW.

-Conservative groups, which have a big influence on the state machinery, also allege that NGOs promote liberal values that go against the teachings of Islam.
+Conservative groups, which have a big influence on the state apparatus, also allege that NGOs promote liberal values that go against the teachings of Islam.

 Some legal experts are of the view that a few NGOs misuse registration and foreign funding rules.